Table Of Contents

 4. User provisioning

-Provisioning a user refers to granting them permission to services and applications within a corporate environment, such as a database, corporate email system, or network.
+Provisioning a user refers to permitting them to services and applications within a corporate environment, such as a database, corporate email system, or network.
 Often, these permissions are granted based on the user’s role or job title.

 • Viewing costs per environment, project, feature, team, deployment, service, and more helps engineers understand how their technical actions impact costs.

-• Among other Dimensions, finance views overall costs per customer, per project, per product, and per period.
+• Among other Dimensions, finance views overall costs per customer, project, product, and period.

-• FinOps are able to analyze cloud costs in terms of Costs Of Goods Sold (COGS), gross margin, and more.
+• FinOps is able to analyze cloud costs in terms of Costs Of Goods Sold (COGS), gross margin, and more.

 Take a tour of CloudZero to see it for yourself.